frlan/partuniverse/README.md

 Partuniverse
 ============

-Another approach to keep track of parts inside a hacker space or more general storage.
+Another approach to keep track of parts not only inside a hacker space but at a more general storage.

 Installation
 ------------